IDinsight/aaq_core_template/infrastructure/README.md

 This first removes the project resources by running `terraform destroy` and then permanently deletes the secrets using the python script `infrastructure/delete_secrets.py` because `terraform destroy` only schedules secrets to be deleted.

-## 2. To removes the Terraform backend
+## 2. To remove the Terraform backend

 To remove the Terraform backend as well run `make tf-backend-destroy`

-## 4. To obtain Github Actions user credentials

-Github Actions user credentials are stored in a secret called `<PROJECT_SHORT_NAME>-staging-ga-user-credentials`.